 - Castle Circle

-For the approximately 450 households that are asked to schedule an in-person inspection, it is important to know that inspectors will require access inside of your residence, as most water meters are in the interior of buildings.
+For the homes in the initial survey area, it is important to know that inspectors will require access inside of your residence, as most water meters are in the interior of buildings.
 The Village and Hancock Engineering will work to make the at-home inspection process as convenient and safe as possible for residents.
 Inspectors will carry an official identification badge and wear a face mask upon resident request.
 Please see below for more inspector information.

 Image Credit: DC Water